Frechousky/wordleapi/README.md

 #### 4 - Invalid attempt request/response (attempt is not a whitelisted word)

-- Some words are whitelisted, only these words may be the word to guess and only there word may be submitted by player (see [wordlefiles folder](wordlefiles))
+- Some words are whitelisted, only these words may be the word to guess and only there word may be submitted by player (see [whitelist_files folder](whitelistfiles))
 - 'ABCDEF' is not a whitelisted word
 - `Request  => { "attempt": "ABCDEF" }`
 - `Response <= { "code": 101, "error_msg": "'ABCDEF' is not in whitelist" }`